 Located in the neighborhood of Prati, near the Vatican City, the Fonclea has developed a strong profile on Rome’s music scene and is now well known for its consistently exciting programming.
 Since 1977, this restaurant and pub features EVERY DAY a broad range of musical acts.
 Rock, jazz, Latin-American, Folk, and Bluegrass are just a few of the many options.Read the review of Fonclea

 Lungotevere dei Mellini, 7 – under Ponte Cavour (Prati)

 Ever liked the idea of getting groovy to some sounds on a boat?
 Well at Rome’s Lian Club you can do just that.
 Born in 2006, Lian Club has steadfastly created a sound reputation for live music events in Rome.
 Situated on a boat, just under Ponte Cavour, Lian Club treats visitors to an artistic experience, welcoming musical acts from genres of jazz to electronic, as well as a stellar variety of DJ’s sure to get the party started.

 Piazzale Del Verano, 71 (San Lorenzo)

 Boasting a bar, dance area, and a large outdoor garden perfect for a balmy Roman night, Marmo is certain to please.
 Specialising in live music, particularly in the genre of jazz, indie, rock, and blues, Marmo is the ideal venue in which to appreciate some musical prowess all the while sipping a skillfully prepared cocktail to accompany the event.
-Every Sunday they host an open mic night where past performers and new talents have a chance to rock the stage.

 Via dei Volsci, 126b (San Lorenzo)